Pumping profiles: the mighty hand pump

 Accept your new experience, and relax!

 Sunshine’s experience of using a manual pump is typical of many moms.
-The experts advise us to opt for a manual for occasional use – be it at home, or on the go.
+The experts advise us to opt for a hand express breast pump for occasional use – be it at home, or on the go.
 With that fact, it would be easy to assume that a manual pump is somehow of ‘lesser’ quality than the more expensive electric and smart pumps, but that is simply not the case.
 The reason we have different pumps to choose from is because each one is built to meet our specific circumstances and needs as moms; without compromising quality or effectiveness.

 To highlight that point, I want to share a little of Hays’ breastfeeding journey, as she used a manual pump to exclusively pump for her daughter: